Halliburton posts Q3 profit as higher oil prices fuel drilling demand | Headlines

 Halliburton posts Q3 profit as higher oil prices fuel drilling demand

-Halliburton Co on Tuesday posted a quarterly profit, compared with a year-ago loss, as demand rebounded for its oilfield services from oil and gas producers resuming drilling after crude prices hit pre-pandemic levels.
-Oil prices have rallied to multi-year highs with global crude prices climbing 4.5% in the quarter ended Sept.
+U.S. oilfield firm Halliburton Co on Tuesday posted its third consecutive quarterly profit, as a jump in oil prices and drilling activity boosted demand for its services and equipment.
+Oil prices have rallied to multi-year highs with global crude futures climbing 4.5% in the quarter ended Sept.

+Brent oil futures are trading around $85 a barrel, up about 64% so far this year, while benchmark U.S. crude is at roughly $83.5 a barrel, up 72% over the same period.
 "I see a multi-year upcycle unfolding.
 Structural global commodity tightness drives increased demand for our services, both internationally and in North America," Halliburton Chief Executive Officer Jeff Miller said.

-The Houston-based company posted net income attributable to company of $236 million, or 26 cents per share, in the three months ended Sept.
-30, compared with a loss of $17 million, or 2 cents per share, last year.
+Houston-based Halliburton posted adjusted net income attributable to the company of $248 million, or 28 cents per share, in the three months ended Sept.
+30, higher than $100 million or 11 cents per share reported in the same period last year.
+Its third quarter profit was in line with analysts' estimates, while revenue of $3.86 billion was slightly under consensus expectations of $3.912 billion, according to Refinitiv IBES.

+Halliburton, a leading provider of hydraulic fracturing services to the U.S. market, is the first major oilfield services firm to report its quarterly earnings.
+Rivals Baker Hughes and Schlumberger will report later this week.
+Oilfield firms should be supported by the jump in activity, as the number of active U.S. hydraulic fracturing fleets climbed to 263 in early October, up from around 100 a year ago, according to data from Primary Vision.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)